-Muse recorded a cover of Duran Duran’s 1982 hit ‘Hungry Like the Wolf’ for French TV and the audio has finally been uploaded.
+Muse have recorded a studio version of their cover of Duran Duran’s 1982 hit ‘Hungry Like the Wolf’.
+Check it out below.

 - Read more: Muse – The Big Read